oral-history-digital/ohd/README.md

 Two changes to the original config file have been made so far:

 -   charFilter with "mapping-ISOLatin1Accent.txt" for folding diacritical characters
--   GermanLightStemFilter for analyzing German language
+-   GermanMinimalStemFilter for analyzing German language

 ## Tests